Poisson Cohomology of Broken Lefschetz Fibrations: Coboundary formulas for Jacobian Poisson structures in dimensions.

-\end{proposition} \begin{proof} On the left side of these formulas, there are $k-$ vector fields, while on the right side there are $k\times 1-$ matrices.
-One should use the isomorphisms $\iota_k$ in section \ref{ops} to pass from one side to the other.
-We chose to suppress them in the proposition's statement, however we will indicate their use in the proof.
+On the left side of the formulas (\ref{d0-operator}) to (\ref{d3-operator}), the notation refers to vector fields, while given the definitions in section \ref{ops}, on the right side there are matrices of coefficient functions.
+One should use the isomorphisms $\iota_k$ (\ref{X1}) to (\ref{X0X4}) in section \ref{ops} to pass from one side to the other.
+We chose to suppress them in the Proposition's statement to ease the notation, however we will indicate their use in the statements and proofs of the following Lemmata.